What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Using Tools Effectively

-• Use Screaming Frog to zero in on specific issues like broken links or duplicate content.
-Export reports that highlight critical problems to tackle first.
+• Use Screaming Frog to find specific technical issues like broken links (404s) or incorrect redirects.
+You can export reports that highlight critical problems to tackle first.

-• Take advantage of SEMrush’s automated audits to regularly monitor your site’s health without manual effort.
+• Use SEMrush’s automated audits to regularly monitor your site’s health without manual checks.
+This helps you catch issues before they become serious problems.

-• Pay attention to Google Search Console weekly to catch urgent problems like indexing errors or sudden drops in traffic.
+• Check Google Search Console weekly.
+It can alert you to urgent problems like indexing errors or manual actions from Google.

 Creating an Action Plan

-Transform your audit findings into a structured plan:
+Transform your audit findings into a structured action plan.
+A simple spreadsheet is perfect for this.

 Tracking Progress After the Audit

-To measure the effectiveness of your fixes, monitor both technical and business metrics:
+To measure the effectiveness of your fixes, you need to monitor both technical and business metrics.

 Metric CategoryWhat to TrackMonitoring Frequency